m-i-n-a-r/birday/README.md

 - The birthdays are also automagically backed up in cloud by Google Play Services when the app is installed from Play Store
 - A huge set of randomly generated stats (zodiac, average age and a lot more) when more than 5 birthdays are inserted
 - Easily delete and modify the birthdays
+- A nice searchbar, to quickly search a person in the saved events
 - Quick apps launcher
 - Light and dark themes (Android 10 dark mode supported)
 - Selectable accent (no app restart needed)
+- Shimmer effect, because why not
 - Beautiful animations
 - Multiwindow support
 - Splashscreen and app intro